Iced Latte vs Iced Coffee: What's the Difference?

 Caffeine Content

-• An Iced Latte typically contains 65–130 mg of caffeine (based on one or two shots of espresso).
+• An iced latte typically contains 65–130 mg of caffeine, depending on whether it is made with one or two espresso shots.

 How to Order